 Whether it’s flights, train tickets or car hire student discounts on travel will always come in handy.
 That includes discounts on hotels and hostels.

-Well, no fear, the Squirrel is here to help with a comprehensive list of all the travel discounts we’ve found in January 2021 from the top merchant below:
+Well, no fear, the Squirrel is here to help with a comprehensive list of all the travel discounts we’ve found in April 2021 from the top merchants below.

 - Booking.com Student Discount